John Purdue artifact collection

 Gold pocket watch was originally purchased at an auction on December 30, 1876 by Fred H. Proper; it was later purchased in an Indiana pawn shop by Harry C. Guthrie and donated to the University by Lillian Dalman in 1995.
 Letter holders (two leather, one cardboard) possibly belonged to John Purdue or his associates.
 The 16-volume Humboldt library was originally purchased at an auction on December 30, 1876 by Thomas M. Parks, grandnephew of John Purdue and donated to the university by E.L.
 Kirk in 1948.
 The single volume entitled The Philosophy of a Future State was presented to Mrs. Amoranda Harvey by John Purdue in 1838.
 Havilland china set (originally 250 pieces) was purchased by John Purdue in New York in 1856 for Lazarus M. Brown as a wedding gift; china remained in Brown family until donated by Blanche Brown Johnson in 1923.
 Soup tureen presented to the parents of Mrs. Arturo Curtis by John Purdue was donated to the university by Mrs. Curtis circa 1926 and added to the existing china collection.
 Flag was presented to the Purdue Rifles militia group in May 1863 by the citizens of Lafayette and Earl & Hatcher, local grocers.
 The death mask was created by Anderson M. Moore, local dentist, upon the death of John Purdue in 1876.

-Method of Acquisition Pocket watch donated by Lillian Dalman in 1995; resin mask donated by Donald B. Ingle in 1988; Havilland china set and washstand donated by Blanche Brown Johnson in 1923; Havilland soup tureen donated by Mrs. Arturo Curtis in 1926; 16-volume Humboldt library donated in 1948 by E.L.
+The John Purdue China Collection was donated to Purdue University in 1925 by Blanche Brown Johnson.
+Pocket watch donated by Lillian Dalman in 1995; resin mask donated by Donald B. Ingle in 1988; Havilland china set and washstand donated by Blanche Brown Johnson in 1923; Havilland soup tureen donated by Mrs. Arturo Curtis in 1926; 16-volume Humboldt library donated in 1948 by E.L.
 Kirk; The Philosophy of a Future State donated by A.C.
 Harvey in 1911?

 Other Descriptive Information